Is Dark Energy Increasing or Decreasing in the Late Universe?: Introduction

 \section{Introduction}

-The observation of accelerated expansion of our Universe is a revolutionary discovery \citep{Riess1998,Perl1998b,Perl1999}.
-Since this discovery the concept of dark energy is at the frontier of modern cosmology.
-Although the existence of dark energy is confirmed, its origin and {nature is still a mystery}.
+Accelerated expansion of the late-time Universe \citep{Riess1998,Perl1998b,Perl1999} revived the nature of dark energy $\Lambda$ to the {frontier} of modern cosmology.
+The constant dark energy in $\Lambda$CDM successfully describes the \textit{Cosmic Microwave Background} (CMB) observed by \citeauthor{Aghanim2020} (\citeyear{Aghanim2020}).

-The common cosmological framework $\Lambda$CDM supports the idea of a constant dark energy, further substantiated by {\it Planck} CMB data ( \citeauthor{Aghanim2020} \citeyear{Aghanim2020}).
-The significance hereof cannot be overstated, in particular for the $\Lambda$CDM prediction of fluctuations in the \textit{Cosmic Microwave Background} (CMB) containing the seeds for galaxy formation, imprinted in the \textit{Baryon Acoustic Oscillations} (BAO) of the \textit{Large Scale Structure} (LSS).
-However, there are emerging challenges to the assumed constant $\Lambda$ in $\Lambda$CDM {including but not limited to the} significant tension in the Hubble constant $H_0$, seen in the {Local Distance Ladder (LDL)} versus CMB analysis. $H_0$-tension is the $>5\sigma$ discrepancy between the $H_0$ values derived from the {\it Planck}-$\Lambda$CDM and that of LDL based on Parallax and Cepheids.
-These two limits of observation estimate $H_0\simeq 67.36\pm 0.54$ km\,s$^{-1}$\,Mpc$^{-1}$ and, respectively, $H_0\simeq 73.04\pm 1.04$ kms$^{-1}$Mpc$^{-1}$ ( \citeauthor{Aghanim2020} \citeyear{Aghanim2020}, \citeauthor{Ries2022} \citeyear{Ries2022}).